How To Screw Into Wall Without Drill? 2 Effective Ways

 When working with objects of the same type and material, it’s always important to calculate the object’s weight.
 This might sound so challenging, especially if it involves a lot of paperwork.

 There are various ways that one can use to calculate the mass of an object, such as through estimation by the use of hand or by the use of electronic weight devices.

-Objects appear in various forms, one of them being the size.
+Objects appear in various forms, one of them being their size.
 Drilling this object requires you to classify them according to their size and get the correct screw.

-There are various ways on how to use a hammer to drill holes of the correct size.
+There are various ways how to use a hammer to drill holes of the correct size.

 I. Get the correct measurement.

 Get the correct measurement of the object mounted on the wall and the correct spacing measurement.

 II.
 Choose the proper nails for the task

 This helps avoid the risk of destroying the shape of the hole and the surface to be prepared.

 III.
 Attach the bit with the drilling hammer